foutoucour/les-paul-classics/docs/blog/posts/2007-les-paul-classic-custom.md

 In 2007, during the [Guitar of the Week](2007-guitar-of-the-week.md) series, five different versions of the Les Paul Classic Custom were produced, each with unique features.

-The Les Paul Classic Custom was also produced in 2011 and 2012, and in 2014.
+The Les Paul Classic Custom was also produced in 2011, 2012, and 2014.

 ??? info "Inventory of the Les Paul Classic Custom (click to expand)"
     {{ read_yaml('./yml/generated_guitars_classic_custom.yml')  }}